george-hawkins/micropython-wifi-setup/docs/python-poetry.md

 Problems begin
 --------------

-Unfortunately, if any of your dependencies are MicroPython ones you can't install the resulting package because you simple can't install the dependencies, e.g. try directly installing something like micropython-logging:
+Unfortunately, if any of your dependencies are MicroPython ones you can't install the resulting package because you simply can't install the dependencies, e.g. try directly installing something like micropython-logging:

 ```
 $ pip install micropython-logging